reduxjs/redux/docs/tutorials/quick-start/quick-start-part-4.md

 ## Loading Posts

-So far, our `postsSlice` has just used some hardcoded sample data as its initial state.
+So far, our `postsSlice` has used some hardcoded sample data as its initial state.
 We're going to switch that to start with an empty array of posts instead, and then fetch a list of posts from the server.

 In order to do that, we're going to have to change the structure of the state in our `postsSlice`, so that we can keep track of the current state of the API request.

 ### Extracting Posts Selectors

-Right now, the `postsSlice` state is just a single array of `posts`.
+Right now, the `postsSlice` state is a single array of `posts`.
 We need to change that to be an object that has the `posts` array, plus the loading state fields.

 Meanwhile, the UI components like `<PostsList>` are trying to read posts from `state.posts` in their `useSelector` hooks, assuming that that field is an array.
 We need to change those locations also to match the new data.